 Employees and Stakeholders making a whistleblowing report should disclose their (i) full name, (ii) NRIC and/or Employee Number (if applicable), as well as (iii) contact details such as telephone number and email address.
 This will enable our company to accord the person making the whistleblowing report necessary protection under this Policy and also obtain more details pertaining to the whistleblowing report.

 Reports may be made on an anonymous basis.
 However, natural justice usually requires that the details and identity of the Employee or Stakeholder submitting the whistleblowing report be disclosed in any disciplinary investigation or action to be taken against the person(s) who is a subject of the complaint in the whistleblowing report.
-Anonymous whistleblowing reports will therefore be considered at the discretion of the Whistleblowing Committee.
-In exercising this discretion, the Whistleblowing Committee will consider (i) the seriousness of the issues raised, (ii) credibility of the whistleblowing report, and (iii) likelihood of confirming the allegation from the relevant sources.
+Anonymous whistleblowing reports will therefore be considered at the discretion of the Whistleblowing Governance Group.
+In exercising this discretion, the Whistleblowing Governance Group will consider (i) the seriousness of the issues raised, (ii) credibility of the whistleblowing report, and (iii) likelihood of confirming the allegation from the relevant sources.

 Whistleblowing reports should include the following disclosures: (i) background and history of the concern (giving relevant dates), (ii) reason for the concern, and (iii) identity of the person(s) committing the alleged wrongdoing.
 Insufficient details in the whistleblowing report may impede the investigation and resolution of the concerns raised.

-Upon receipt of the whistleblowing report, the Whistleblowing Committee will as soon as practicable establish a Whistleblowing Investigation Team comprising appropriate and suitably qualified personnel to investigate the concerns disclosed in the whistleblowing report in a fair and objective manner.
+Upon receipt of the whistleblowing report, the Whistleblowing Governance Group will as soon as practicable establish a Whistleblowing Investigation Team comprising appropriate and suitably qualified personnel to investigate the concerns disclosed in the whistleblowing report in a fair and objective manner and at its discretion, consider involving any other or additional officer of the Company and/or Committee and/or an outside agency for the purpose of investigation.
+The investigation by itself would not tantamount to an accusation and is to be treated as a neutral fact finding process.
 If the Whistleblowing Investigation Team finds that the alleged wrongdoing or misconduct is true, our company will take appropriate actions including disciplinary action, termination of contract and establishing new controls to prevent recurrence of the wrongdoing or misconduct in our company.

-The Whistleblowing Committee will within 10 calendar days, contact the person who submitted the whistleblowing report to (i) acknowledge that the report has been received, and (ii) indicate how the report will be dealt.
-The Whistleblowing Committee is not obliged to contact the persons who submitted the whistleblowing report anonymously, exclude contact details or do not report in good faith.
+A member of the Whistleblowing Governance Group or an officer appointed by the Whistleblowing Governance Group will within 10 calendar days, contact the person who submitted the whistleblowing report to (i) acknowledge that the report has been received, and (ii) indicate how the report will be dealt.
+The Whistleblowing Governance Group is not obliged to contact the persons who submitted the whistleblowing report anonymously, exclude contact details or do not report in good faith.

-The Whistleblowing Committee will keep a record of all steps taken in response to each whistleblowing report received as well as how the concerns raised were resolved.
+The Whistleblowing Governance Group will keep a record of all steps taken in response to each whistleblowing report received as well as how the concerns raised were resolved.

 CONFIDENTIALITY AND SAFEGUARDS